tylerball/filehub-config/README.md

    * Add a `ChangePassword.sh` script that syncs encrypted passwords in multiple places (to be run in a `telnet` session)

 This has been tested with firmwares up to `2.000.014`, later fw versions may have telnetd disabled (or worse).

+If you have a copy of previous firmware versions for WD01, WD02 or WD03, please contact me.

 Changes have been submitted to the original author but not incorporated so far.
 That's why there's this fork now.